rseger/Code-of-Conduct/CODE_OF_CONDUCT.md

 - Blame and shame

-- Excusing behavior that negatively impacts others, regardless of intent
+- Excusing behavior that negatively impacts others

 - Disrespect